UmeshKhurana/chat-app/README.md

 Please ensure NodeJS installed in your local environment.To run the application in your local environment please follow the below steps:

+Go to server folder in the project folder, execute the following command:

+To install server dependencies:

+  `npm i`

 From the project folder, execute the following commands:

-To install dependencies:
+To install client dependencies:

   `npm i`

-To run the client app:
+To run the client application:

   `npm start`

-To run the server app:
+To run the server application:

   `node server/index.js`